SultanArfeen/CloudChaser/README.md

 # CloudChaser ☁️

-An AI-powered Android app that identifies cloud types in real-time and provides meteorological insights.
+An AI-powered Android app that identifies the weather by looking at the clouds through your camera lens.

 ## Features